jgosmann/btdt/README.md

 ## State of development

-A basic version of `btdt` that can be used in some scenarios is working.
+A basic version of `btdt` that can be used in most scenarios is working.
-I still intend to implement the following features:

-- A server for storing caches remotely.
+Missing features concern primarily covenience and ease of use:

 - Compression of the cache (to reduce the amount of data transferred).
 - Hashing multiple files in a stable way for the cache key.
 - A templating system for cache keys, such that `btdt hash` doesn't need to be called, but a cache key in the form of `cache-key-${hashFiles('**/package-lock.json')}` can be used directly.
-- Potentially, configuration via environment variables and/or configuration files.
 - Potentially, using S3 compatible APIs as storage backend.